oVirt/ovirt-site/source/feature/vm-affinity.html.md

 ### Summary

-The oVirt scheduler capabilities introduced in version 3.3 have opened opportunities to enhance how VM Workloads are scheduled to run within a cluster.
-By using the filtering and weighing mechanisms introduced in the Scheduler, it is now possible to apply Affinity and Anti-Affinity rules to VMs to manually dictate scenarios in which VMs should run together on the same, or separately on different hypervisor hosts.
+The oVirt scheduler capabilities introduced in version 3.3 have opened opportunities to enhance how virtual machine workloads are scheduled to run in a cluster.
+By using the filtering and weighing mechanisms introduced in the Scheduler, it is now possible to apply Affinity and Anti-Affinity rules to virtual machines to manually dictate scenarios in which virtual machines should run together on the same, or separately on different hypervisor hosts.

 #### Owners